ralphcajipe/sql/README.md

 # sql
-This is CS50’s Introduction to Databases with SQL
+This is Harvard CS50’s Introduction to Databases with SQL